MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/sql.md

 ### Example

-Connect to a SQL Server database and perform a simple query.
+This example connects to a SQL Server database and perform a simple query.

 ```javascript
 const Connection = require('tedious').Connection;